USS Recovery: 1961–1970

 In July 1964 Recovery returned from her last oceanographic mission and her survey equipment was removed.
 In September she sailed to Scotland to participate in exercise "Teamwork", thence proceeded to Spain for "Steel Pike", the largest peacetime amphibious operation.
 In November she returned to the United States and resumed duty out of Norfolk.
-In 1967 she again sailed north for extended operations in northern latitudes, returning to Norfolk in October, after a good will visit to Montreal, Quebec, Canada.
+In 1967 she again sailed north for extended operations in northern latitudes, returning to Norfolk in October, after a goodwill visit to Montreal, Quebec, Canada.
 Three months later, in January 1968, she again assisted with shock tests at Key West; then, until July, was engaged primarily in towing operations.
 On 25 July she deployed, for the first time, to the Mediterranean, where for the next seven months she provided salvage, repair, diving, and towing services to the 6th Fleet.
 She returned to Norfolk in mid-February 1969 and resumed operations along the eastern seaboard and in the Caribbean, continuing such operations in that area into 1970.

 1970–1994

 In late January 1970, she steamed out of Little Creek, Virginia, for a deployment in the Mediterranean.
 By 18 July, she had returned to normal operations along the Atlantic seaboard and in the Caribbean.
 Recovery continued in this employment until 4 August 1971, at which time she embarked on her third Mediterranean cruise.
 Seven months later she returned to Little Creek, Virginia, and engaged in normal operations along the east coast.

 Lieutenant Commander Kathleen A. McGrath commanded the ship in 1993 and 1994.
-Commander McGrath was the first woman to command a ship in the US Navy.
+McGrath was the first woman to command a ship in the US Navy.

-Decommissioning and transfer
+Service with Taiwan

 Recovery was decommissioned and simultaneously struck from the Naval Vessel Register on 30 September 1994.
 She was transferred to Taiwan on 30 September 1998, under the Security Assistance Program, and commissioned on 1 March 1999 in the Republic of China Navy as ROCS Da Juen (ARS-556), where she remains in commission under the name Ta De (ARS-556).